Privacy Policy

 • Legitimate interest

-Individual automated decisionmaking will not take place when this may produce legal effects concerning the data subjects.
+Individual automated decision‐making will not take place when this may produce legal effects concerning the data subjects.

 Safeguards regarding processing